German retribution against Poles who helped Jews: Comparison with the situation in other occupied countries in Europe

 Marek Arczyński pointed out that "in no occupied country did the Nazis use such far-reaching repressive and cruel terror for the help of the Jewish population as in Poland".
 Other historians also formulated similar opinions.
 Contrary to the widespread stereotype, Poland was not, however, the only occupied country in Europe, where any aid to Jews was threatened by the death penalty.
 The principle of collective responsibility for helping Jews in hiding was introduced by the Germans in the occupied territories of the USSR and in the occupied Balkan states, i. e. in countries where under the pretext of fighting against partisans they abandoned the observance of the rules of humanitarian law.

 On the other hand, much less risk was associated with helping Jews in the occupied countries of Western Europe or in states allied with the Third Reich.
 The granting of aid to Jews was usually punished there by confiscation of property, imprisonment or deportation to a concentration camp.
-For example, two Dutchmen were arrested for helping Anna Frank's family, none of whom were executed.
+For example, two Dutchmen were arrested for helping Anne Frank's family, none of whom were executed.
 Stefan Korboński claimed that in Belgium, France, Italy, the Netherlands, Norway, there was not a single case of death sentence imposed on a person helping Jewish fellow citizens.
 Only in Denmark there was an incident when a man was shot dead when he was helping Jews to get on a ferry to neutral Sweden.
 However, the Yad Vashem Institute points out that there are known cases of deaths of Western European citizens in concentration camps, to which they were deported due to aiding Jews.
 Nevertheless, the difference between the reality of occupied Poland and the situation in Western European countries may be measured by the fact that in Holland it was possible to organise public protests against deportations of the Jewish population.

 Calculations by Teresa Prekerowa show that only 1% to 2.5% of the adult Polish population was involved in helping Jews.
 In Western Europe the number of helpers was similarly small, though the risk associated with these activities was incomparably lower.

 Assuming the percentage of the population of European countries, which in 1945 was made up of Jews who survived the Holocaust, Poland did not differ from the average in other occupied states.
 On the other hand, in the Netherlands, where few Jews lived and anti-Semitic sentiments were much weaker than in Poland, the losses of the Jewish population were, in percentage terms, comparable with the losses of Polish Jews.
 Gunnar S. Paulsson estimated that among the Jews that attempted to hide on the Aryan side in Warsaw and Holland, the percentage of survivors was almost identical.
 Moreover, his calculations show that the "loss ratio" of Warsaw Jews and Danish Jews was almost identical.
 Paulsson stated, however, that for various reasons Jews who attempted to hide in the rural areas of occupied Poland had much less chance of survival.